The zillion million ways to market your business

 They do those one or two things very well, and they do them consistently.

-They don’t try and chop and change and try new things all the time.
+They don’t and chop and change and start new things all the time.

-And once they’ve decided they then go and do it properly
+And if they decide to do it they then go and do it properly

 They do just one new thing at a time.